 Hope beat in her chest like a crazed butterfly, and her yearning heart grabbed at the possible hidden meaning in his words before she could stop it.
 In desperation, she searched his eyes for something more.

 “Darling.”
 Abby placed a hand on his chest, and his attention was at once hers.
 “It was such a long drive, and I’m tired.
 Couldn’t we find somewhere quiet for a while?”
 Her tone held a hint of promise.

 Smiling, Brian bent to place a lingering kiss on her pouting lips.
 “Aunt Kath has our room prepared.
 Come on.”

-Abby brightened like the cat that just got the cream, and clinging to the crook of Brian’s arm, she swept past Molly.
+Abby beamed like the cat that just got the cream.
+And clinging to the crook of Brian’s arm, she swept past Molly.